When it comes to dessert, there are times you have to go 100% classic.

 It’s no doubt that this dessert is from Italy but the precise region and it’s exact origin are debated.
 It’s generally accepted that the dessert comes from Northeastern Italy.

 But it isn’t clear whether it hails from the Veneto or the neighboring region of Friuli-Venezia-Giulia.
 No matter the source when you travel to Italy you’ll find tiramisu served across the country.

-Similar to a trifle it is most commonly made by layering Savoiardi sponge cookies (aka ladyfingers) that are dipped in espresso with a light-as-air cream that's a mixture of mascarpone cream, sugar, and eggs.
+Similar to a trifle, tiramisu is most commonly made by layering Savoiardi sponge cookies (aka ladyfingers) that are dipped in espresso with a light-as-air cream that’s a mixture of mascarpone cream, sugar, and eggs.

-Pronounced "teer-ah-mee-sue" the dessert's name translates to “pick-me-up" most likely in reference to the jolt of energy you get from the one-two combo of sugar and espresso.
+Pronounced “teer-ah-mee-sue” the dessert’s name translates to “pick-me-up” most likely about the jolt of energy you get from the one-two combo of sugar and espresso.

-But here's the thing: are you sure you've had the classic version?
-I ask because there are a lot of versions of this recipe that call for steps or ingredients (ahem, ricotta, cream cheese, heavy cream) that frankly aren't traditional.
+But here’s the thing: are you sure you’ve had the classic version?
+I ask because many versions of this recipe call for steps or ingredients (ahem, ricotta, cream cheese, heavy cream) that frankly aren’t traditional.

 Look, we’re all for twists and turns to make recipes more accessible but these tweaks are unnecessary if the recipe is made well.

 Even so there’s just a lot of bad tiramisu out there.
 Yes, this is one of those desserts where even a bad version is usually still pretty tasty.
 But a few common culprits make the recipe just not great.
 Often times it’s too sweet, the raw egg flavor dominates and it’s too “eggy” tasting, or the coffee soak is too aggressive and the whole thing ends up a soggy mess.

 I think what’s happened is that, over the years, people have wanted to make it easier or faster or cheaper and the result is a direct sacrifice in quality.